milon/url-shortener/readme.md

 php artisan key:generate
 ```

 Then you need to put your database credentials in the .env file.
+I used MySQL in this project, but any [Eloquent](https://laravel.com/docs/6.x/eloquent) supported relational database can be used.
 After that run these-

 ```
 php artisan migrate